NGDEEP: The Star Formation and Ionization Properties of Galaxies at $1.7 < z < 3.4$: Results

 Additionally, we see a diagonal stellar mass gradient as visualized by the color of galaxies with more massive galaxies located in the lower left region, and low-mass galaxies lying in the upper right region.
 Because of such a mass gradient, the fitted line is consistently lower than the median values across the sSFR range due to the mass cut applied in the fitting.

-We compare our sSFR--\oo\ relation to the local and $z\sim1-2$ samples in the right panel of Figure~\ref{fig:o32_ssfr}.
-The MOSDEF and CLEAR are generally consistent with the sSFR--\oo\ relation within the 1$\sigma$ total scatter, with a median difference of $-$0.21 dex and 0.24 dex, respectively.
-SDSS galaxies dominate in the low sSFR and low \oo\ region, both lower than $z\sim2$ galaxies.
-They lie on the lower envelope of the extended sSFR--\oo\ relation derived from NGDEEP.
-The median difference between SDSS galaxies and the extended sSFR--\oo\ relation is $-$0.27 dex and a scatter ranging from $-$0.44 to $-$0.01 across the 16th and 84th percentiles.
-It seems that the \oo\ difference between NGDEEP galaxies at $z\sim2-3$ and SDSS galaxies is smallest at fixed sSFR, compared to the differences at fixed stellar mass or SFR.
-In particular, the median \oo\ values of SDSS galaxies at log(sSFR) $\sim -9$ show consistency with \oo\ of $z\sim2$ galaxies at the same sSFR.
+We compare our sSFR--\oo\ relation to the local and $z\sim1-2$ samples in the right panel of Figure~\ref{fig:o32_ssfr}. {The MOSDEF at $z\sim2.2$ and $z\sim3.3$ are generally consistent with the sSFR--\oo\ relation within the 1$\sigma$ total scatter, with a median difference of $\sim 0.2$ dex.
+The CLEAR galaxies are higher than the sSFR--\oo\ relation with a median difference of 0.5 dex. } SDSS galaxies dominate in the low sSFR, {but have higher \oo\ than the extended of our relation.} The median difference between SDSS galaxies and the extended sSFR--\oo\ relation is {1.00} dex and a scatter ranging from {0.65 to 1.41} across the 16th and 84th percentiles.

-For those extreme galaxies at $z\sim0$, the median \oo\ ratios of CLASSY galaxies are located within 1$\sigma$ of our relations, except the highest sSFR bin.
-This is most likely due to the same reason described in Section~\ref{sec:o32-mass} that we have a limited number of galaxies at these lower stellar masses and high sSFR.
-Green pea and blueberry galaxies are located well above our sSFR--\oo\ relation, with median offsets of 0.44 dex and 1.03 dex, respectively.
+For those extreme galaxies at $z\sim0$, the median \oo\ ratios of CLASSY and green pea galaxies are located within 1$\sigma$ of our relations, with median offsets of 0.16 dex and 0.33 dex, respectively.
+Blueberry galaxies are located well above our sSFR--\oo\ relation, with a median offset of 0.71 dex.
 They exhibit higher \oo\ values compared to our sample at the same sSFR.